json-schema-org/json-schema-spec/jsonschema-validation.md

 document how and to what degree each format attribute is validated.

-The [standard core and validation meta-schema](#meta-schema) includes this vocabulary in its `$vocabulary` keyword with a value of false, since by default implementations are not required to support this keyword as an assertion.
+The [standard core and validation meta-schema](#meta-schema) includes this vocabulary in its `$vocabulary` keyword with a value of `false`, since by default implementations are not required to support this keyword as an assertion.
-Supporting the format vocabulary with a value of true is understood to greatly increase code size and in some cases execution time, and will not be appropriate for all implementations.
+Supporting the format vocabulary with a value of `true` is understood to greatly increase code size and in some cases execution time, and will not be appropriate for all implementations.